gusruben/aspen-api/README.md

 ## Usage

 You can access Aspen through a single class.
 You need to initiate it using your 'district ID.'
-All Aspen instances are hosted at a subdomain of <myfollett.com>, though some districts might  have students use a different domain, for example, <aspen.dcps.dc.gov> -> <dcps.myfollett.com>.
+All Aspen instances are hosted at a subdomain of [myfollett.com](https://myfollett.com), though some districts might  have students use a different domain, for example, [aspen.dcps.dc.gov](https://aspen.dcps.dc.gov) -> [dcps.myfollett.com](https://dcps.myfollett.com).

 ```ts
 import Aspen from "aspen-api";